toonvank/toonvank.github.io/index.md

 ### Terminal Chess
 - Developing [chess terminal app](https://github.com/toonvank/terminalChessJava) in Java
 ## Technologies
-I have experience with following technologies and use them in projects or on a daily basis at work or school.
+I have experience with following technologies and use them in projects or on a daily basis, at work, school or in certain projects i've worked on

 * .NET (C#, WPF, ASP.NET, .NET MAUI)
 * Java